Naming University Facilities and Programs

 IV.
 Policy for University of Kansas

 For all campuses of the University of Kansas, the Chancellor's Naming Advisory Committee reviews suggestions and makes recommendations to the Chancellor.
-Members of the Chancellor's Naming Advisory Committee are: the Vice Chancellor for Public Affairs and Economic Development (chair), the Provost/Executive Vice Chancellor, the Executive Vice Chancellor of the University of Kansas Medical Center (KUMC), the Vice Chancellor for Academic and Student Affairs (KUMC), the Vice Chancellor for Diversity, Equirty and Inclusion (KUMC), the Director of Communications (KUMC), the Dean of the Edwards Campus, the Vice Chancellor for Research (KUL), the Vice Provost for Diversity, Equity, Inclusion, and Belonging, the President of the Alumni Association, the President of the Endowment Association, the Director of Intercollegiate Athletics, the Executive Director of Jayhawk Community Partners, the University Architect, as well as one (1) faculty representative and one (1) student representative who are appointed annually by the chair.
+Members of the Chancellor's Naming Advisory Committee are: the Vice Chancellor for Strategic Communications and Public Affairs (chair), the Provost/Executive Vice Chancellor, the Executive Vice Chancellor of the University of Kansas Medical Center (KUMC), the Vice Chancellor for Academic and Student Affairs (KUMC), the Vice Chancellor for Diversity, Equirty and Inclusion (KUMC), the Director of Communications (KUMC), the Dean of the Edwards Campus, the Vice Chancellor for Research (KUL), the Vice Provost for Diversity, Equity, Inclusion, and Belonging, the President of the Alumni Association, the President of the Endowment Association, the Director of Intercollegiate Athletics, the Executive Director of Jayhawk Community Partners, the University Architect, as well as one (1) faculty representative and one (1) student representative who are appointed annually by the chair.

 On the University of Kansas Medical Center campuses, requests for the naming of buildings, facilities and programs may be submitted by faculty and staff members or academic units to the Faculty Assembly Steering Committee (FASC); or by students to the Student Governing Council Executive Committee (SGCEC) using the Naming University Facilities, Academic Units, and Programs Form.
 FASC/SGCEC recommendations will be forwarded to the Executive Vice Chancellor (EVC) for consideration.
 If deemed appropriate to bring forward for University naming consideration the EVC, as a member of the Naming Advisory Committee, will present the proposal to the Committee in accordance with the KU process.